-If you found yourself in a bout of depression or wrapped inside another mental health condition, you may be striving for a change.
+If you find yourself in a bout of depression or wrapped in another mental health condition, you may strive for a change.
 Since such changes don’t simply appear, you may have stopped to ask how to change yourself.

 This is a natural question.
 In fact, our brains are practically designed to continue evolving.
-This is why we continue to desire throughout our lives, we’re always looking for something more. ¹
+This is why we continue to desire throughout our lives, we always look for something more. ¹

 1.)
 Look Outside Yourself

-Since our day-to-day lives are very internalized, we often don’t consider looking at ourselves from an outside perspective.
-However, such perspective may be the key to unlocking a change.
+Since our daily lives are internalized, we often don’t consider looking at ourselves from an outside perspective.
+However, such a perspective may be the key to unlocking a change.

-Such perspective goes beyond physical appearance (though, this may end up being a feature of your change).
+Such perspective goes beyond physical appearance (though, this may be a feature of your change).
 It requires you to emotionally detach from yourself and simply look into the mirror as you are.

-With this perspective, consider yourself a work of art that constantly evolving.
-One that requires fine-tuning certain details in order to paint the full picture you desire.
+With this perspective, consider yourself a work of art that constantly evolves.
+One that requires fine-tuning certain details to paint the full picture you desire.

 Naturally, such perspectives may come with feelings of upset.
-In many cases, people who desire change find disappoint in themselves.
+In many cases, people who desire change find disappointment in themselves.
 With that in mind, it’s important to take a step back and remember that you are only human like everyone else.
-And no human would desire change if they too didn’t make mistakes.
+And no human would desire change if they didn’t make mistakes too.

 2.)
 Build Healthier Habits

 The brain is a complex machine and working out the little details of our habits is difficult.
-Not to mention, since we’re all such unique people, our bad habits are likely going to differ than those of others.
+Not to mention, since we’re all such unique people, our bad habits differ greatly from one another.

 With this in mind, a transformation of oneself requires a change in habits.
 Still, this is easier said than done.
-The brain is not going to immediately be susceptible to a change in habit.
-The simple reason for this are any habits (whether good or bad) are associated with previous rewards. ² For example, if you have a poor diet, the reason may be that your brain connects unhealthy foods (i.e. sugars) with reward.
+The brain isn’t immediately susceptible to a change in habit.
+The simple reason for this is any habits (whether good or bad) are associated with previous rewards. ² For example, if you have a poor diet, the reason may be that your brain connects unhealthy foods (i.e. sugars) with reward.

-In order to break these habits, we must associate new (and healthier) habits with reward.
-In the above example, we would need to associate healthier foods as a means of reward for the brain.
+We must associate new (and healthier) habits with rewards to break these habits.
+In the above example, we would need to associate healthier foods as a reward for the brain.

 This process is not easy and is especially discomforting at times.
 However, with enough time and effort, the brain will naturally redevelop itself to enjoy healthier habits.
-In fact, eventually you’ll be performing habits subconsciously simply because the brain associates these habits with reward.
+In fact, eventually, you’ll perform habits subconsciously simply because the brain associates these habits with reward.

 3.)
 Persistence

-With a set of new habits under your belt, persistence is the key to acquiring the change you seek.
-Nothing happens over night.
+With new habits under your belt, persistence is the key to acquiring the change you seek.
+Nothing happens overnight.
 Such efforts take time and energy.

 While this is a given for many, moments will arise where you doubt yourself.
 Or, where you simply feel too drained to continue in your new habits.

 As such, it’s vital to remember the importance of persistence.
-To conscious make the decision to persist in these habits so that they eventually become subconscious behaviors.
+To consciously persist in these habits so that they eventually become subconscious behaviors.

 4.)
 Be Realistic with Your Goals